Integration on the Surreals: Transseries, Borel summation and Borel summable subspaces of transseries

 \subsection{Transseries: an overview}

-\begin{sloppypar} As was mentioned in the introduction, a \emph{transseries} over $\RR$ is a formal series built up from $\RR$ and a variable $x> \RR$ using powers, exponentiation, logarithms and infinite sums. \'Ecalle's classical construction of the ordered differential field $\mathcal{T}$ of transseries over $\RR$ is inductive, beginning with log-free transseries.
-There have been a number of alternative constructions since (for example \cite{ADH1, CostinT, Joris}).
+\begin{sloppypar} As was mentioned in the introduction, a \emph{transseries} over $\RR$ is a formal series built up from $\RR$ and a variable $x> \RR$ using powers, exponentiation, logarithms and infinite sums. \'Ecalle's classical construction of the ordered differential field $\mathbb{T}$ of transseries over $\RR$ is inductive, beginning with log-free transseries \cite{Ecalle1a}\footnote{Motivated by a problem of Tarski on the model theory of $(\RR, e^x)$, Dahn and G\"oring \cite{DG} independently introduced $\mathbb{T}$ as an exponential ordered field.}.
+There have been a number of alternative constructions since (e.g. \cite{ ADH1, DMM, SC, CostinT, Joris, BM2}).
 For a self-contained introduction to transseries, see \cite{Edgar}. \end{sloppypar} Transseries are formal series of the following form in the variables $\mu_1,\mu_2,...,\mu_n$, called {\em transmonomials}:

 where the transmonomials are functions of $x$, the coefficients are members of $\RR$ and $M \in \ZZ$.
+The set of tuples of integers bounded below used as indices in \eqref{defT} are well-ordered lexicographically; this indexation, which emphasizes the nature of the generators (transmonomials) is preferable, in the applications we are considering, to one using the corresponding ordinals.

 Transseries have (exponential) \emph{heights} and {\em (logarithmic) depths} that emerge from their inductive construction, but in our discussion we will only be concerned with {\em log-free, height one} and {\em height one, depth one} transseries, and these are characterized below in Definitions \ref{DEBstr} and \ref{NNN}, respectively.
 Since context should prevent confusion, we will freely write exponential and logarithmic terms in transseries using $e$ and $\log$, respectively.

 In the case of transseries over $\RR$ the component terms in $\tilde{T}$ are descendingly well ordered with respect to the \emph{asymptotic order relation} $\gg$; for example, for the transseries $e^{x}+ x + \log{x} +1+ x^{-1}$ we have $e^x\gg x\gg \log x\gg 1 \gg x^{-1}$, where $a\gg b$ indicates that $a$ is large (i.e. infinitely large) compared with $b$.